Cascade Falls swimming hole in Virginia

 Directions to Cascade Falls, VA

-Cascade Falls is a stunning waterfall located near Pembroke, Virginia, and is accessible via a scenic hike.
+Cascade Falls is a striking waterfall located near Pembroke, Virginia, and is accessible via a scenic hike.
 Below are clear, step-by-step directions to help you reach this destination from Blacksburg.

 Driving Directions: